IjzerenHein/expo-firebase-demo/src/screens/auth/recaptcha/README.md

 ### `FirebaseAuth.RecaptchaVerifier`

 A helper class implementing the `IFirebaseAuthApplicationVerifier` interface, which can be used when creating a customized reCAPTCHA workflow.
-The class takes a single argument in the constructor which should be a valid reCAPTCHA token.
+The class takes a single `string` argument in the constructor which should be a valid reCAPTCHA token.

 #### Example